This page was last updated January 2025.

 Joseph B. Casagrande Award – Ethnography

-This award is in conjunction with the Summer Research Assistance Awards.
-It is given to the best paper/proposal for a graduate student conducting field work in Socio-cultural Anthropology.
+This award is given in conjunction with the Summer Research Awards.
+It is given to the best paper/proposal from a graduate student conducting fieldwork in any sub-field of anthropology.
 Graduate students are notified to submit summer funding proposals during the spring semester award season.

 This award is chosen by the Financial Aid Committee.